 Where two types of surrogacy—gestational and traditional—exist, gestational surrogacy is the most preferred and most common.
 In gestational surrogacy, the surrogatehas no biological relationship with the child.
 Instead, an egg and sperm from either the donor or intended parents are used to create the embryo via in vitro fertilization.
 This embryo is then transplanted to the surrogate’s uterus.

-Find a surrogate by employing the services of a full-service surrogacy agency.
+Find a surrogate by employing the services of a full-service surrogacy agency when trying for a baby.
 Full-service surrogacy agencies are with you every step of the way and will offer consultation, help you identify a match, and iron out the legal fine print.
 Before selecting a surrogate, consider their pregnancy history, medical history, and age.

 Having sex at the right time in your cycle increases your chances of getting pregnant.
 Most heterosexual couples who have been trying for a baby through fertility treatments over some time often neglect sex.
 Regular sex greatly increases the chances of pregnancy.